This post may contain affiliate links. Please read our disclosure policy.

 • Coconut sugar: Sweet granulated coconut sugar is a great refined sugar-free option to keep these cookies sweet but healthy.

-How To Make Flourless Cookies
+How To Make Flourless Protein Cookies

 This recipe is so easy, that you will want to make it again and again.
-We love baking these tasty chocolate chip cookies whenever we are craving something sweet and filling.
+I love baking these tasty chocolate chip cookies whenever I am craving something sweet and filling.

 First, prepare your workstation and measure your ingredients.
 Next, preheat the oven to 350 degrees Fahrenheit.
+Line a baking sheet with parchment paper or a nonstick baking mat.

-Scoop 1 ½ tablespoon-sized mounds of dough approximately 1 ½ inches apart onto the baking sheet.
+Step 6: Space them out evenly on a baking sheet pan.
+Approximately 1 ½ inches apart.
 Wet your fingers with water, then gently press the mounds into cookie shapes.

-Bake the cookies in the preheated oven for 10 minutes or until the cookie edges are brown.
+Step 7: Bake the cookies in the preheated oven for 10 minutes or until the cookie edges are brown.

-Once fully baked, allow the cookies to sit on the pan for five minutes, then transfer them to a cooling rack.
+Step 8: Once fully baked, allow the cookies to sit on the pan for five minutes, then transfer them to a cooling rack.
 Repeat the process with the remaining dough.
+Enjoy warm with a chilled glass of milk!

 Frequently Asked Questions